 In this version of the specification, this function is left for implementation, but expected to be specified in a future version.
 5.3.2 Session management

+5.3.2.1a General

+A FLUS session is the association between a source and a sink.
+The Session Management procedures defined in this section target the FLUS sink configuration and management of the FLUS session.

+5.3.2.1b FLUS sink discovery

+This procedure allows a Control Source to discover a list of available FLUS sinks.